Krush206/Paintball-Party/README.md

 ## Notes:
 For (old) binary releases of the game, [click here](https://ulozto.net/folder/SiFlXsG6bjwn).

-The network play mode has been removed from the game since 1.4 release and is planned to be reimplemented.
-On older releases (1.3 and 1.35) it's rather laggy.
+The network play mode has been removed from the game since 1.4 release, and is planned to be reimplemented.
-Although the network code has been enhanced on 1.4 beta release, this release has vanished and there's no single evidence of it in the net.

-## Plans:
-* Implement network play mode.
-* Server finder list.
+The character editor app doesn't build on Linux.
+Work is on the way to bring the character editor app to Linux.

 ## Screenshots:
 ![](https://djungxnpq2nug.cloudfront.net/image/project/screenshot/1157_large.gif)